parsiya/parsiya.net/content/about.markdown

     - https://parsiya.net/categories/winappdbg/
 - Automation:
     - [Reflections on "Manual Work is a Bug"]({{< relref "/post/2018-10-03-manual-work-bug/index.markdown" >}} "Reflections on "Manual Work is a Bug\"")
-    - My project and note management app: https://github.com/parsiya/borrowedtime/
+    - Project and note management app: https://github.com/parsiya/borrowedtime/